 As part of a Culture in Conversations series held at Western Carolina University (WCU), I had the opportunity to speak on the topic of gender violence in a panel session.
 It was a wonderful session and felt great to participate in the panel with these amazing speakers from WCU.
-I will link to the full session when I get access.
+Link to the full session here.
 Here, you can find the video and the transcript of my talk.

 Thank you so much for organizing this panel.
 It’s an honor to share space with all of you.